AndersGMadsen/02476-awesome-1/reports/README.md

 >
 > Answer:

 first of all, everything is logged.
 Traning data is version controlled and we used config files.
 When we train a model, a checkpooint is saved.
 When an experiment is run, the inference is saved.
 Everything is kept track of (also using wandb).
 To reproduce an experiment, one would have to pull the data from drive, process the data using make_dataset.py, train the model using train_model.py and create an inference using the predict_model.py script.
-Using pythorch lighning, we also used the make seed fuctionality so that every place where a seed could be made, it was made.
+Using pythorch lighning, we also used the make seed fuctionality so that every place where a seed could be made, it was made. yes yes yes yes yes yes.

 ### Question 14